Ndemco/pastthehappypath/about.md

 I have two kids and a wife who is, frankly, far too good for me.

-I enjoy a good cigar.
+I enjoy a good cigar and, on rare occasion, a New York Giants win.

 From software to plumbing, I like understanding how things work, why they fail, and how to make them better.

-I have strong opinions about software engineering, and this is where I work through them in public."
+I have strong opinions about software engineering, and this is where I work through them in public.

 ndemco@gmail.com